T. J. Bruce: Early coaching career (2005–2015)

 While completing his bachelor's degree, Bruce was an undergraduate assistant coach at Long Beach State in 2005.
 In 2006, Bruce returned to Cerritos as an assistant coach.
-Bruce then served as an assistant coach at Long Beach State from 2007 to 2010, with NCAA Tournament appearances in 2007 and 2008.
+Bruce then served as an assistant coach at Long Beach State from 2007 to 2010, with NCAA tournament appearances in 2007 and 2008.

 From 2011 to 2015, Bruce was an assistant coach at UCLA under John Savage.
-With Bruce on staff, UCLA won three Pac-12 Conference titles and appeared in the 2013 College World Series.
+With Bruce on staff, UCLA won three Pac-12 Conference titles and appeared in threeCollege World Series, winning the championship in 2013.

-Nevada (2016–present)
+Nevada (2016–2022)

 On June 26, 2015, Bruce got his first head coaching job at the University of Nevada, Reno.
-In his debut season as head coach, Bruce led Nevada to a 37–24 (20–10 Mountain West Conference) record, a tie for second place in conference standings, and a runner-up finish in the Mountain West Tournament.
+In his debut season as head coach, Bruce led Nevada to a 37–24 (20–10 Mountain West Conference) record, a tie for second place in conference standings, and a runner-up finish in the Mountain West tournament.
 A D1Baseball.com poll that year ranked Bruce the seventh best recruiter in NCAA Division I baseball.

 In 2017, Nevada fell to a 19–36 record.
 However, Nevada bounced back in 2018 to a 29–24 (20–9 MW) record and first-place finish in conference standings, the second regular season conference title since 2015.
 Bruce was named Mountain West Coach of the Year in 2018.
 The 2019 Nevada team finished 30–26.

 In 2020, Nevada finished with a 2–12 record; the NCAA canceled all spring sports in mid-March due to COVID-19.

 For the second time under Bruce, Nevada won the Mountain West regular season championship in 2021, and Bruce earned his second Coach of the Year honors from the MW.
-With a 25–20 record, the 2021 Nevada team also qualified for the NCAA Tournament for the first time since 2000 and first time in Bruce's tenure.
+With a 25–20 record, the 2021 Nevada team also qualified for the NCAA tournament for the first time since 2000 and first time in Bruce's tenure.

 Nevada finished 29–26 (18–12 MW) and second in conference standings in 2022.

+TCU assistant (2023-2024)

+On June 24, 2022, Bruce accepted the associate head coach role on Kirk Saarloos's staff at TCU.

+Long Beach State (2024-present)

+On June 21st, 2024, Bruce accepted the head coaching job at Long Beach State.